liberathor/homepage/home/README.md

 # deploy to production
 $ npm run deploy

+# if had an error, something like this
+..
+aborted: git not clean
+..
+# run this
+$ npm run clean deploy
 ```

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js)